tamberg/circuitpython-workshop/README.md

 Code done running.
 ```
-Once a device is connected to the Internet, you can send data to a cloud backend.
+Once a device is connected to the Internet, it can send data to a cloud backend.

 To see how this works, try the [HTTP post](#http-post) or [MQTT publish](#mqtt-publish) examples.